Money Transmitter License Law

 Money Transmitter License Law for Foreign Entities

-Money transmitter license law also applies for entities that operate outside the US.
+Money transmitter license law also applies to entities that operate outside the US.
 Better known as Foreign-Located Money Services Businesses, the ruling cites the following:

 “An entity may now qualify as a money services business (MSB) under the Bank Secrecy Act (BSA) regulations based on its activities within the United States, even if none of its agents, agencies, branches or offices are physically located in the United States.
 The Final Rule arose in part from the recognition that the Internet and other technological advances make it increasingly possible for persons to offer MSB services in the United States from foreign locations.
 FinCEN seeks to ensure that the BSA rules apply to all persons engaging in covered activities within the United States, regardless of the person’s physical location.”